trussworks/Engineering-Playbook/infrasec/good-infra.md

 ### Automation

 One of the primary goals of creating infrastructure as code is enabling automation.
 When we automate our infrastructure we are able to repeat our structures in consistent ways.
 We can create reusable, testable, units of functionality.
-We can [eliminate toil](https://landing.google.com/sre/workbook/chapters/eliminating-toil/) and focus our energies on creative problem solving.
+We can [⎋eliminate toil](https://landing.google.com/sre/workbook/chapters/eliminating-toil/) and focus our energies on creative problem solving.

 Like other mechanisms, the automation must be run regularly to ensure it's functional.
 This can usually be achieved via CI/CD.
 For automation that's expensive (in time, in money, etc.) and infrequently used, you could setup an automated, scheduled test, to ensure functionality.